gravitational/workshop/docker.md

 ![images](https://docs.docker.com/engine/userguide/storagedriver/images/image-layers.jpg)

-Every layer is a result of execution of a command in the Dockerfile.
+Every layer is a the result of the execution of a command in the Dockerfile.

 **RUN command**